 So this is Redzepi’s wish: to put a piece of ground in front of a diner and have him figure it out.
 And once you got over your dismay at being served moss on a plate, maybe you would.
 His cooking is an attempt to go beyond the world of language and culture and into the world of pure things.
 And like any real artist, Redzepi articulates desires we didn’t even know we had—not for nutritive powders or engineered foams, but for contact with another way of being.
 To taste the essence of rocks and trees, to creep through the forest like a snail, to sleep in the earth like onions, with our feet in the air.

-If you liked this article, you might also enjoy Gordon Arlen’s review of Charlie Trotter, available in full in issue 8 of The Point.
+If you liked this article, you might also enjoy Gordon Arlen’s review of Charlie Trotter.

 Art credit: Noma photos (CC BY / Flickr)